OpenAgenda/oa-public/packages/agenda-portal/README.md

     cp -R node_modules/@openagenda/agenda-portal/dev/* ./

-Last step, add the launch command to a scripts section of your `package.json` file
+Next step:: add the launch command to a scripts section of your `package.json` file

     "scripts" : {
-      "start": "NODE_ENV=development browser-refresh dev/server"
+      "start": "NODE_ENV=development browser-refresh server"
     }

+Open the `server.js` file.
+You'll find here a few parameters to tweak when the portal is created:

+ * **uid**: the unique identifier of the agenda the portal will get its events from
+ * **lang**: the main language of your portal
+ * **key**: your OpenAgenda account public key ( available in your user settings )

+Still in the same file, a final tweak to fix the reference to the portal library.
+Change:

+    const Portal = require( '../' );

+With:

+    const Portal = require( '@openagenda/agenda-portal' );

+... and your portal should be ready.
+Launch it with:

+    yarn start

+See it on your browser on port 3000 if you haven't changed the default port in `server.js`: [localhost:3000](localhost:3000)